PICdew/PIC-Projects-2/README.md

 **P3-TMR016F84 - 8-bit timer(TMR0) use of PIC16F84 in C**
 I just wanted to make a reference source code to use in the future.In the sourcecode,the TMR0 is initialized and the prescaler rate is set to 1/2.The overflow bit is cleared and the TMR0 is started again 10 times and this is shown in PORTB as output.

+**P4-PWM setup with PIC16F677 in C**

+PWM setup is done using the source code given in this project.A PWM signal with given "PWMFreq" and " PWM_DCycle" duty cycle is generated with PIC16F677

+**P5-External EEPROM use with PIC16F877 using SPI**

+In this project,internal EEPROM of PIC16F877 is used to read/write data.

+**P6-SPI communication with an external EEPROM**

+In this project,SPI communication with an external EEPROM (25LC256) is done using PIC24FJ128GA010 and data write/read is achieved.